Yellowstone National Park

 Mammoth Hot Springs Hotel & Cabins

-Named after nearby Mammoth Hot Springs, this hotel offers lodging in the summer and winter.
-The hotel was built in 1936 and offers visitors a variety of accommodations, including two restaurants and a bar, as well as the chance to spot elk grazing outside the hotel.
+Named after nearby Mammoth Hot Springs, this historic hotel has welcomed guests since 1936 and is open in both summer and winter.
+It offers a range of accommodations, two restaurants and a bar, with elk often seen grazing just outside.

 Roosevelt Lodge

-Built in 1920 near Yellowstone’s Tower Falls area, the rustic cabins and family-style dining are a favorite of families and anglers alike.
-A large corral operation offers horseback trail rides, stagecoach adventures and a popular Old West Dinner Cookout.
+Built in 1920 near Yellowstone’s Tower Falls area, these rustic cabins and family-style dining have long been favorites of families and anglers.
+A large fenced stable area, offers horseback trail rides, stagecoach adventures and the popular Old West Dinner Cookout, an evening where guests travel by horseback or wagon to a scenic spot for a hearty Western-style meal served under the open sky.

 Canyon Lodge